 View Related Products by Product Action

-Keywords: alpha-Conotoxin PIA, supplier, Selective, antagonists, a6, α6, alpha6, containing, nicotinic, receptors, Acetylcholine, Receptors, Non-Selective, Subtypes, nAChR, α-conotoxin, alpha-conotoxin, PIA, a-ConotoxinPIA, conotoxins, venoms, Nicotinic, Receptors, (Other, Subtypes), Nicotinic, Receptors, (Other, Subtypes), Tocris Bioscience
+Keywords: alpha-Conotoxin PIA, alpha-Conotoxin PIA supplier, Selective, antagonists, a6, α6, alpha6, containing, nicotinic, receptors, Acetylcholine, Receptors, Non-Selective, Subtypes, nAChR, α-conotoxin, alpha-conotoxin, PIA, a-ConotoxinPIA, conotoxins, venoms, Nicotinic, (Other, Subtypes), 3121, Tocris Bioscience

-Currently there are no citations for α-Conotoxin PIA.
 Do you know of a great paper that uses α-Conotoxin PIA from Tocris?
-If so please let us know.
+Please let us know.

 There are currently no reviews for this product.
-Be the first to review alpha-Conotoxin PIA and earn rewards!
+Be the first to review α-Conotoxin PIA and earn rewards!